What Should You Do If You Have An Accident On Holiday In Spain?

 If you need help from the British Embassy, the contact details are provided below:

 Telephone: +34 917 146 300

 The importance of having travel insurance while in Spain cannot be ignored.
-During the pre-Brexit period, you can still use your European Health Insurance Card (EHIC) if you have one.
+During the pre-Brexit period, you could still use your European Health Insurance Card (EHIC) if you have one.
 If you do not have one, you will be able to apply for one of these cards from the UK Government website free of charge.
 This card could mean that you are able to get certain treatments at a lower cost or free of charge.
 Because of this, a lot of people have assumed that they do not actually need travel insurance.
 This could not be further from the truth.
 The EHIC does not cover all treatments, and therefore, you could find yourself facing a monumental medical bill if you do not have the required medical insurance in place.
 As such, having comprehensive travel insurance is essential when you go on holiday in Spain.